Pierre-Luc Dubois Game Preview: Kings vs. Kraken

-Pierre-Luc Dubois will be in action when the Los Angeles Kings and Seattle Kraken meet at 10:00 PM ET on Saturday, December 16, 2023.
-Looking to bet on Dubois' props?
-Here is some information to assist you.
+Pierre-Luc Dubois will be on the ice when the Los Angeles Kings and Seattle Kraken play at 10:00 PM ET on Wednesday, December 20, 2023.
+Fancy a wager on Dubois in the Kings-Kraken game?
+Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.